-In the legal world, the costs caused by your injury are referred to damages.
+In the legal world, the costs caused by your injury are referred to as damages.
 Damages can include medical bill payments, lost wages, incidental expenses, and long-term treatment.

 Incidental expenses refer to extra costs associated with the slip and fall case.
-For example, an injured party might include the cost of transportation and child care during doctor’s visits.
+For example, an injured party might include the cost of transportation and childcare during doctor’s visits.
 The plaintiff has to prove that the costs are directly related to the slip and fall accident.

-When we file a personal injury claim, what we’re really doing is attempting to recover the damages your accident caused from the parties responsible.
+When we file a personal injury claim, what we’re really doing is attempting to recover the damages your accident caused by the parties responsible.
 Because of this, the average slip and fall compensation for injuries varies widely based on multiple factors.

 Like lost wages or medical bills, pain and suffering are part of the damages sought in a slip and fall case.
-In a legal sense, pain and suffering refers to the physical or emotional pain caused by the defendant through the accident or injury.
+In a legal sense, pain and suffering refer to the physical or emotional pain caused by the defendant through the accident or injury.

-If after an accident you have a fear of using stairs, that fear takes a real, emotional toll on your health.
+If after an accident, you have a fear of using stairs, that fear takes a real, emotional toll on your health.
 This is an example of damages we would seek for pain and suffering.

 Slip and fall cases extend well beyond compensation for medical expenses.
 When we file a claim, our goal is to get you a settlement that compensates you for all of the damages your injury caused, including:

 Of course, each individual case is different.
-In addition to the damages you receive, other things can impact the outcome of the case including the insurance the at-fault party had and the amount of evidence we have to support your damages claim.
-In order to know exactly what your case is worth, you should speak with a top personal injury attorney.
+In addition to the damages you receive, other things can impact the outcome of the case, including the insurance the at-fault party had and the amount of evidence we have to support your damages claim.
+In order to know what your case is worth, you should speak with a top personal injury attorney.

 Slip and fall injuries start small, with compensation of only a few thousand dollars, and extend into the millions.
 There is no way to give a definitive answer for what your case is worth without exploring the details of your slip and fall accident individually.
 However, you can look at examples of past claims to get an idea for what the slip and fall case process looks like. ,,

 We have extensive experience in NJ slip and fall settlements.
 If you want to learn how our past clients received the compensation they needed, read our case results archive.
 You can find stories that are similar to your experiences and learn what the average payout for slip and fall injury covers.